Code-Institute-Submissions/return-my-coffee/testing.md

     - Each game has a clear and visually pleasing user-interface that does not hinder the user when playing the game.

-    - Each game is relatively simple to play and the games themselvers are widely popular, making it very likely that the user would already know the game rules.
+    - Each game is relatively simple to play and the games themselves are widely popular, making it very likely that the user would already know the game rules.

     - Each game stresses visual importance.
 Text is kept to a minimum, while game art, pictures and vibrant colours are used to make the game more visually stimulating and encourage a positive user response.

 3. I want the game to have a challenge in terms of a time limit or a score I need to beat.

-    - There is a time limit for every game, which is indicated at the top of the screen via the game hud.
+    - There is a **time limit** for every game, which is indicated at the top of the screen via the game hud.

     | Desktop | Mobile |
     | ------- | ------ |
     | ![Timer screenshot - desktop](assets/img/main/timer-desktop.png) | ![Timer screenshot - mobile](assets/img/main/timer-mobile.png)

     - The timer includes a visual progress bar timer and a numbered timer to make the time limit more clear.

+    - To win whack-a-mole users must reach a **target score** of 25.

 4. I want to be able to change the difficulty of the game.